 NGF TOP 100 BUSINESSES IN GOLF

-Mitsubishi Chemical/Graphite Shafts (MCA Golf) and Aldila are among the world’s biggest manufacturers of carbon-based composite shafts and now operate – at least within the U.S. — out of the same headquarters in Carlsbad, California.
+Mitsubishi Chemical and Aldila are among the world’s biggest manufacturers of carbon-based composite shafts and operate in the United States under the umbrella of MCA Golf, Inc.

 Aldila’s 2013 absorption by Mitsubishi Rayon was a significant move in the company’s recent history.
-The numbers bear out Aldila’s primacy on tour and the Victory acquisition adds a measure of diversification to the company portfolio.
+The numbers bear out Aldila’s primacy on tour and the Victory acquisition adds a measure of diversification to the company’s portfolio.

-Aldila holds the distinction of being the first graphite shaft brand to be offered as the stock option on a major OEM’s driver: Callaway’s 1991 “Big Bertha with Aldila.”
+Aldila holds the noteworthy distinction of being the first graphite shaft brand to be offered as the stock option on a major OEM’s driver: Callaway’s 1991 “Big Bertha with Aldila.”